Operator size growth in Lindbladian SYK: Numerical operator size at finite

 We will numerically diagonalize the Liouvillian \eqref{eq:Liouvillian} at $q=4$ and $N=10$ and then study the evolution of the operator size and size distribution.
 We observe that, when $\nu>0$ ($\nu<0$), the operator size growth is suppressed (enhanced) and the size reaches a stable value smaller (bigger) than $N/2$ at the late time.
 We skip the case of $q=2$, since the size is trivially $n[\psi_1(t)]=1$.

 We use the Jordan-Wigner transformation \eqref{eq:JW} to construct the Liouvillian \eqref{eq:Liouvillian} and numerically diagonalize it to find its spectrum $\ke{E_k|k=1,2,\cdots, D}$, see also \cite{Kulkarni:2021gtt,Zhou:2021yyw}.
 We plot the shifted spectrum $\ke{\tilde E_k=E_k+\frac12\nu N}$, because it is symmetric with respect to both the real axis and the imaginary axis, according to the symmetry analysis in Subsec.~\ref{sec:symmetry}.
 The spectrum of one realization at positive $\nu$ is shown in the left panel of Fig.~\ref{fig:spectrum}, which is identical to the spectrum with $-\nu$.
 The spectrum of Liouvillian is quite different from the pure SYK spectrum \cite{Cotler:2016fpe,Garcia-Garcia:2016mno,you2017sachdev}.
-At large $\nu/J$, the spectrum is real and exhibits energy bands and gaps, where the bands are approximately labeled by their sizes, as shown in the right panel of Fig.~\ref{fig:spectrum}.
-At intermediate $\nu/J$, some real energy pairs collide with each other $E_k\to E_{k'}$ and then move into the complex plane.
+When $\nu/J\gg1$, the spectrum is real and exhibits energy bands and gaps, where the bands are approximately labeled by their sizes, as shown in the right panel of Fig.~\ref{fig:spectrum}.
+When $\nu/J\sim 1$, some real energy pairs collide with each other $E_k\to E_{k'}$ and then move into the complex plane.
 The points where such collision happens are called exceptional points \cite{Bender:1998PT}.
-At small $\nu/J$, most but not all the energies become complex.
+When $\nu/J\ll1$, most but not all the energies become complex.

 We can further find the biorthogonal eigenbasis $\ke{\kc{\ket{R_k},\bra{L_k}}}$ with $\L\ket{R_k}=E_k\ket{R_k},\, \bra{L_k}\L=E_k\bra{L_k}$ and $\avg{L_k|R_{k'}}=\delta_{kk'}$ \cite{Brody2013BiorthogonalQM}, except at the exceptional points, where two eigenstates become linearly dependent, $\ket{R_k}\to \ket{R_{k'}}$.
 Before their collision, the two eigenstate have $PT$ symmetry, namely $PT\ket{R_k}\propto\ket{R_k}$ and $PT\ket{R_{k'}}\propto\ket{R_{k'}}$.
 After the collision, $PT$ symmetry is spontaneously broken into $PT\ket{R_k}\propto\ket{R_{k'}}$.
 The real and imaginary parts of the spectrum are related to the decomposition of Liouvillian \eqref{eq:Liouvillian} via